Matrons' Council for Great Britain and Ireland

-The Matrons' Council for Great Britain and Ireland was established in 1894 during the campaign for the registration of nurses.
+The Matrons' Council for Great Britain and Ireland was established in 1894 during the campaign for the registration of nurses and was disbanded c.1955.

-Margaret Huxley (1854–1940) was a founder member.
+Margaret Huxley (1854–1940) was a founder member. as was Isla Stewart (1856-1910).
 Agnes Karll (1868–1927) of Germany was named an honorary member for her role in nursing reform and advancing the nursing profession.

-The Council was represented on the Central Committee for the State Registration of Nurses in 1908.
+The council was represented on the Central Committee for the State Registration of Nurses in 1908.